|Assessment Type||Assessment length / details||Proportion|

 Provide an overview of the way in which the urinary system participates in the close regulation of the volume and composition of interstitial fluid, including the influence of drugs on the processes.

-This module will expand on the first year Alimentary, Endocrine and Urogenital systems module, exploring areas such as: 1) endocrine gland anatomy & common endocrine diseases and 2) an overview of the normal structure and function of the digestive, urogenital and endocrine systems.
-This will be the start of the “Alimentary”, “Endocrine” and “Urogenital” strands which will be delivered throughout the BVSc course.
+This module will expand on the first year Alimentary, Endocrine and Urogenital systems module, but focusing more on the endocrine and urinary systems, exploring areas such as: 1) endocrine gland anatomy & common endocrine diseases and 2) an overview of the normal structure and function of the urogenital and endocrine systems.

 Renal anatomy and function will be discussed with specific topics including the structure of the kidney, regulation of mineral and water balance including the impact of drugs on kidneys.
 Key organs and tissues involved in reproduction, pregnancy and birth will be studied, as will endocrine regulation and artificial manipulation of reproduction.
 In addition to endocrine control of reproduction, the role of endocrine secretions in a range of systems will be explored as well as common endocrine diseases in animals.
-Finally, the normal function of the digestive tract will be examined using a full integration of the disciplines of anatomy, physiology, pharmacology and biochemistry.
-This will lead onto descriptions of common veterinary alimentary diseases to provide clinical context in regards to this critical body system.
+Finally, the normal functions and pathology involving these systems will be described, providing a clinical, integrated approach.

 |Skills Type||Skills details|